 - Your tax file number and last year’s tax return.

 - Your Medicare card or number (if you’re using MyTax (formerly e-tax) and want to pre-fill your medical expenses).

 - Details of your private health insurance, if applicable.

 - Shares, business or property sale or purchase details.

 One of the common mistakes people make on their tax returns is failing to declare every source of income.
 This includes bank interest, cash from a second job, income from a rental property or investment, government payments and foreign income.

 People also get confused about home office claims.
 You can’t claim the cost of owning or renting your home if you have an office or other place of business, but occasionally work from home.
 However, you can claim for actual costs incurred, such as a percentage of your utility, phone and internet bills, and depreciation of furniture and equipment.

 Remember, if the ATO discovers you’ve made an incorrect claim, you’ll have to repay any tax avoided, and you may also have to pay interest on the amount you owe.
 The amount of interest will depend on how long the tax has been overdue.
-Depending on the circumstances, you may also have to pay a penalty of up to 95% of the tax amount.

 If you find that you tend to lose track of your expenses, there are several digital apps that can help.
 You can use these apps to capture and save receipts and deductions as you go and then upload the photos directly into your tax return.
 That way, you won’t have to spend hours searching for receipts or worry about forgotten expenses.